schombert/Project-Alice/docs/rules.md

 ### Movement

 Adjacent provinces have a base distance between them (this base also takes terrain into account in some way).
 When moving to a province, this cost is multiplied by (destination-province-movement-cost-modifier + 1.0)^0.05.
 The unit "pays" for this cost each day based on its speed, and when it is all paid for, the unit arrives in its destination province.
-An army's or navy's speed is based on the speed of its slowest ship or regiment x (1 + infrastructure-level-of-destination) x (possibly-some-modifier-for-crossing-water) x (define:LAND_SPEED_MODIFIER or define:NAVAL_SPEED_MODIFIER) x (leader-speed-trait + 1)
+An army's or navy's speed is based on the speed of its slowest ship or regiment x (1 + infrastructure-provided-by-railroads x railroad-level-of-destination) x (possibly-some-modifier-for-crossing-water) x (define:LAND_SPEED_MODIFIER or define:NAVAL_SPEED_MODIFIER) x (leader-speed-trait + 1)

 When a unit arrives in a new province, it takes attrition (as if it had spent the monthly tick in the province).